jkhoel/132-494-F18C-500/README.md

 git checkout -b emergency-procedures && git push --set-upstream origin emergency-procedures
 ```

 Note how the camel-cased TeX file translates into the branch name.
-Next step is to make the actual file and do commits as normal and finally, you need to check out the main document and add your new document to it:
+Next step is to make the actual file and do commits as normal and finally, you need to check out the main document...
 ```git
 git checkout main
 ```

+... and add your new document to it:

 ```tex
  \input{./EmergencyProcedure.tex}